DeepakVadgama/deepakvadgama.github.io/_posts/poems/2016-01-09-rationalizing-god.md

 God forms are infinite, approach whichever one appeals to you..
 Beauty lies in Her personal bond with all, not just a chosen few

-Getting rid of our earthly duties is mandated; nor does She command specific asks..
+Getting rid of our earthly duties is not mandated; nor does She command specific asks..
 Love is all she needs and all we can give; there are no other God's “tasks”

 Love is a personification of God so is forgiveness, you’re not an outcast..